 - does not meet the criteria for the award of the degree, and should be rejected without right of resubmission.

-- Amendments (regulation 5(g)(ii)) and revisions (regulation 5(g)(iii)) shall be completed by a specified date to be determined by the Head of Department concerned.
+- Amendments (regulation 5(h)(ii)) and revisions (regulation 5(h)(iii)) shall be completed by a specified date to be determined by the Convener of Examiners, in accordance with established procedures.

 - A candidate shall be permitted to revise and resubmit a thesis for examination once only.